 The Wells Fargo “Tobacco Talk” survey reached out to several industry trade contacts to understand vapor category trends during the fourth quarter.
-The results are below, with key takeaways from this research, including direct quotes by retailers and wholesalers representing approximately 20K U.S retail locations who sell e-cigarettes or related products.
+The results are below, with key takeaways from this research, including direct quotes by vape retailers and wholesalers representing approximately 20K U.S retail locations that sell e-cigarettes or related products.

 Key Takeaways from the “Tobacco Talk” Survey